handist/apgas/README.md

   This launcher allows us to launch the Apgas runtime with an `mpirun -np 4 java -cp ...` command rather than using the default Ssh launcher.
 This launcher is absolutely needed to launch Java + APGAS programs on supercomputers as we cannot use Ssh to connect to compute nodes.

   The files concerned are in the `apgas.mpi` package.

+* **Creation of a Finish implementation dedicated to debugging**

+  This `Finish` implementation is class `apgas.impl.DebugFinish`.
+Its behavior is mostly identical to the `DefaultFinish` implementation.
+It presents the added feature of recording locally any exception collected from asynchronous tasks before transmitting them to the "root" finish.
+This can be used in JUnit test routines in cases where a finish does not terminate within a given timeout: as part of a JUnit `@After` method, it is possible to dump all collected exceptions from all hosts.
+With the default Finish implementation, any collected exception would remain unaccessible until termination.
+With the `DebugFinish`, it is possible to dump all collected exceptions even if the `finish` does not terminate.

 * **Correction of a serialization bug**